alanakil/PlasticBalancedNetsPackage/README.md

 # PlasticBalancedNetsPackage

-## Package for Simulating a Plastic Balanced Network

 The package `plastic_balanced_network` can be used to simulate spiking neural networks in the balance regime and undergoing synaptic plasticity on any cell type pair.

 There is a great deal of flexibility to simulate a network with any combination of the following parameters: